What are Carers' Rights?

 - a general advocate cannot support with filling out forms, benefits our bidding for housing.

-A general advocate could support you to ensure any concerns you or your loved one has about their care are listened too heard.
+A general advocate could support you to ensure any concerns you or your loved one has about their care are listened too and heard.
 They can help you to understand legal processes, support you to access more services and provide support with a care act assessment.

 Teesside Mind offer Advocacy.
 To find out more about the different types of advocacy available through the team click here.